Search

 In-Process Varnish port configuration

-Enabling TLS termination in Varnish is done either by specificing https as an option to the -a paramater (e.g. -a :443,https) or in a separate configuration file, which is passed to Varnish via the -A parameter.
+Enabling TLS termination in Varnish is done either by specificing https as an option to the -a parameter (e.g. -a :443,https) or in a separate configuration file, which is passed to Varnish via the -A parameter.

 CLI